Jökulsárlón

 Floating icebergs and large colonies of seals have made Jökulrsárlón, on the southern coast of Iceland, one of the most visited places in the country.

-Jökulsárlón is also home to large numbers of seals who gather to catch fish in winter, and if you're lucky, you might be able to see them swimming in the lagoon or lying on the icebergs.
+Jökulsárlón is also home to large numbers of seals that gather to catch fish in winter, and if you're lucky, you might be able to see them swimming in the lagoon or lying on icebergs.

 Diamond Beach